Tips on Writing Effective Nominations

 - Provide as much detail as possible

-- The award committee members may not know your nominee, so include a brief description of your nominee’s typical responsibilities.
-Provide specific details of a situation or example of how your nominee excelled, served as a mentor, detailed accomplishments that have impacted the university and its mission
+- Include a brief description of your nominee’s typical responsibilities.
+Provide specific details of a situation or example of how your nominee excelled, served as a mentor, detailed accomplishments that have impacted the university and its mission.

-- A strong statement example would be, “She uses her institutional knowledge through recent changes in leadership.
+- “She uses her institutional knowledge through recent changes in leadership.
 The director recently retired, so she took it upon herself to learn international work VISA procedures and was able to assist our international students during our department’s leadership transition.”